 - Aim for 5+ new reviews per month across platforms

 Encourage detailed reviews.
-"Best wood-fired Neapolitan pizza in the East Village, the margherita is perfect and the wine list is surprisingly deep" is vastly more useful to AI engines than "Great food, 5 stars."
+"Best wood-fired Neapolitan pizza in the East Village, the margherita is perfect and the wine list is surprisingly deep" is vastly more useful to AI search engines than "Great food, 5 stars."
 Reviews containing cuisine terms, neighborhood references, and specific dishes create signals AI search engines match to queries.

 Build Food Editorial Coverage